nutriot/morphagene-options/README.md

 ### `parseFile`

+:warning: This function is only available in NodeJS environments

+Parses an `options.txt` file into a JavaScript object.

 Usage: `await parseFile('options.txt', strict = true)`

-Parses an `options.txt` file into a JavaScript object.

-:warning: This function is only available in NodeJS environments.

 ### `parseFileSync`

+:warning: This function is only available in NodeJS environments

 Usage: `parseFileSync('options.txt', strict = true)`

 Parses an `options.txt` file into a JavaScript object.

-:warning: This function is only available in NodeJS environments.

 ## License